Innoccull/EquiText/model_card.md

-# Model card for "add model name here"
+# Model card for EquiText

 Sections and prompts from the [model cards paper](https://arxiv.org/abs/1810.03993), v2.